Digging Deeper at Giza

 Little information on this structure is available.
 The artist calls it the "bridge in the southern dike", implying that it is part of a long wall, perhaps at one time enclosing the entire group of Pyramids and smaller tombs.
 It has been found to be 33 feet (10 meters) high and 39 feet (12 meters) thick.
 If it is a wall it certainly is an impressive one.
 But that should not surprise us by now.

-The unopened tomb of Cheops' mother, Hetepheres, was found intact in 1925 in a 85 foot (25 meter) vertical shaft at Giza East of Cheops' Pyramid, just North of the so called "Queens' Pyramids", with no structure above it.
-This discovery is the source of most Old Kingdom royal grave goods now known, yet her sarcophagus was empty.
+The unopened tomb of Cheops' mother, Hetepheres, was found in 1925 in a 85 foot (25 meter) vertical shaft at Giza, east of Cheops' Pyramid, just north of the so called "Queens' Pyramids".
+There was no structure above it.
+This discovery is the source of most Old Kingdom royal grave goods now known, yet her sarcophagus was empty when it was found.

 There are a number of small Pyramids at Giza, the larger are three to the East of Cheops' Pyramid and three to the South of Menkaure's.
 The above are cut away views of those beside Cheops.
 The function of these Pyramids is uncertain.
 Some appear to have been step-pyramids, but their small size appears to have attracted stone scavengers and most are severely damaged.

 Perhaps, as is often supposed, they were the tombs of Queens.
 All have chambers inside as if to house burials.
-But Cheops and Menkaure each have three and Chephren has only a very small one which makes that explanation less likely.
-(Imagine what Chephren would have to endure after telling his Queen that she only gets a tiny Pyramid!!)
+But Cheops and Menkaure each have three and Chephren has only a very small one, which makes that explanation less likely, given human nature.
 If the Pyramids are seen as energy devices, amplifying the flow of cosmic energy from the dead Pharaoh/god, perhaps the small Pyramids located in rows at the East and South of the complex serve as some kind of buffers or stabilizers.

 The Small Pyramids South of Menkaure's Pyramid.